 What hasn’t changed?
 You don’t need two separate customer service and sales people.
 A great sales person will know and understand the benefits of providing an excellent customer experience.

 Despite having staff who can do both service and sales, you need to be far more strategic about your inbound sales opportunities and route them to the people who will convert higher sales on each call.
-Customers have so many opportunities to access self-serve sales channels, so any inbound sales opportunity will be rare.
+Customers have many opportunities to access self-serve sales channels, so any inbound sales opportunity will be rare.

 Invariably this leaves us with two teams – blended (sales people who can upsell/cross-sell even on a service enquiry and manage the service call) and super sales people (those who make the most out of a sales opportunity).